Confirm4Crit/Blog/content/resume.md

 Sept 2015 - Present

-- Heavy SalesForce experience, APEX and VisualForce, APEX Test Classes, Lighting applications with JavaScript supporting Office Depot B2B sales reps, deployment, and reporting.
+- Extensive SalesForce experience, APEX and VisualForce, APEX Test Classes, and Lighting applications supporting Office Depot B2B sales reps, deployment, and reporting.
 - Support of custom built processes such as review screens for sales reps to interface with B2B contract pricing, backend deduplication and data quality processes, and automated business rules for customer notifications.
 - SalesForce user maintenance and corresponding basic functions to users, maintaining field level security.
 - Automation of file transfer systems using GCS, S3, RCLONE, and Ansible Tower.